Dave Tollner: Territory politics

 Tollner then contested the 2008 territory election, winning the new seat of Fong Lim and defeating Labor minister Matthew Bonson.
 He was re-elected at the 2012 election, and upon the CLP's victory was appointed Minister for Health, Minister for Alcohol Rehabilitation and Policy, and Minister for Housing.
 In March 2013, Mills expelled Tollner from his cabinet after a heated disagreement between the two at a party meeting.
 According to former MLA Daryl Manzie, Tollner swore at Mills and threw a stack of cabinet papers at him before walking out of the room.

 Tollner was appointed deputy chief minister of the Northern Territory on 13 March 2013.
 He caused controversy in August 2014 when he referred to the gay son of fellow CLP MP Gary Higgins as a "pillow biter" and "shirt lifter".
 As a result, it was announced that Tollner's resignation as deputy leader of the CLP had been accepted.
 Despite that, Tollner said a few days later that he wanted to be restored to his former position or he would quit the party, leaving it in a precarious position on the floor of the Legislative Assembly.
 On 1 September, Chief Minister Adam Giles threw open the leadership and deputy leadership to a party room ballot.
 Giles was re-elected as CLP leader, and Peter Chandler was voted in as his deputy.
+He has also been accused of making racist comments; in 2014 he was accused of calling two women "lubras", which is a racial slur targeted at Indigenous women.

 A redistribution ahead of the 2016 election all but erased Tollner's majority in Fong Lim, slashing it from a fairly safe 7.3 percent to an extremely marginal 0.2 percent.
 Tollner tried to transfer to the newly created seat of Spillett, which had absorbed much of the eastern portion of Fong Lim.
 However, he lost a November 2015 preselection battle to Lia Finocchiaro, the member for neighbouring Drysdale.
 His senior advisor, Tim Dixon, was pre-selected for Fong Lim, but lost the seat to Labor.